Jisencc/Label-free-single-cell-Raman-diagnosis/README.md

 - The public scripts do not retrain.
 They load selected checkpoint bundles and replay inference.
 - Training curve and figure folders are intentionally not included.

+### 3. Classic multimodal clinical fusion

+This part contains the classic, non-MIL multimodal clinical branch.
+It is separate from the MIL attention models.

+- `clinical/`: classic multimodal clinical fusion / clinical-enhanced classical reproduction code.
+- The CV-specific scripts replay the prepared CV3/CV4/CV5 public inputs.
+- Use this folder for the classic clinical model family reported separately from MIL.

-### 3. Multimodal clinical + Raman MIL
+### 4. Multimodal clinical + Raman MIL attention

 This part replays multimodal MIL checkpoints that combine Raman cell bags with clinical tabular features.

-- `MIL_attention/Clinical/`: preferred final location for multimodal MIL clinical reproduction.
+- `MIL_attention/Clinical/`: multimodal clinical + Raman MIL attention checkpoint-replay code.
-- `clinical/`: optional/legacy location if used in your final folder layout.
 - Clinical preprocessors and selected checkpoints are kept in the prepared input folders.
-- Curve outputs are intentionally excluded from the public release.
+- Curve and figure outputs are intentionally excluded from the public release.

 ## What is included and what is intentionally excluded